V4Fire/Core/src/core/xml/README.md

 # core/xml

-This module provides some helper functions for working with XML documents.
+This module provides a bunch of helper functions to work with XML documents.